-- 38. Council will remember that the previous Government indicated its intention to review the 60/40 funding of emergency events.
+- 38. The previous government indicated its intention to review the 60/40 funding of emergency events.
 This is where in the declaration of an emergency, central government contributes 60% and local contribution is 40% of essential infrastructure costs subject to the relevant criteria being met. - 39.
 The review was initiated because of the impact that the Christchurch and Kaikoura earthquakes had on the central government funds.
-Recently, Local Government New Zealand met with the Ministry of Civil Defence and Emergency Management and received assurances that no change to the 60:40 arrangement has been made or is under consideration at this time.
+Recently, Local Government New Zealand met with the Ministry of Civil Defence and Emergency Management and received assurances that no change to the 60:40 arrangement have been made or is under consideration at this time.